KPI-Highload/YnotTube/services/videos.md

 ## Get List of Videos

 An endpoint that allows to search videos by name, category and tags by using ElasticSearch.
-If optional parameters are not specified - request suggestions from Suggestions Microservice.
+If optional parameters are not specified - request is considered to be erroneous.

 **Endpoint**: `GET /videos`